iamketan56/All-About-CPP-Langauage-Coding-/README.md

 # All About C++ Langauage(Coding)
 <i>
- This repo includes all the essential things with coding as well as theory in <b>README file</b>..... that everyone should know about that.
+ This repo includes all the essential things with coding as well as theory in <b>README file</b>..... that everyone should know about that.<br><br>
 <b>C++ is a cross-platform language that can be used to create high-performance applications.
 C++ was developed by Bjarne Stroustrup, as an extension to the C language.
 C++ gives programmers a high level of control over system resources and memory.</b><br><br>
 <b>1.ENUM</b><br>
 Enumeration is a user defined datatype in C/C++ language.
 It is used to assign names to the integral constants which makes a program easy to read and maintain.
 The keyword “enum” is used to declare an enumeration.